SanskarJadhav/Java_Calculator_Program/README.md

 - select one operation to be performed
 - choose to run the program again

-input and calc are instances of the classes UserInput() and Calculator() respectively
+input and calc are instances of the classes UserInput() and Calculator() respectively.

-The UserInput class uses both Scanner and BufferedReader The methods used are:
+The UserInput class uses both Scanner and BufferedReader.
+The methods used are:
 - enterTwoNumbers(): Scanner is used to take in 2 numbers of double type, which are then stored in an array
 - enterMultipleNumbers(): BufferedReader is used to take in a string of numbers, which is then split at every space and converted to an array of type double using Double.parseDouble()

-The Calculator class handles the mathematical operations
+The Calculator class handles the mathematical operations.

 For 2 numbers, the methods used are:
 - addNumbers(): sum of two numbers is returned